Does an apple a day keep IBD under bay? Let’s delve into what we know about inflammatory bowel disease when it comes to nutrition and lifestyle.

-The Mediterranean diet is a hot topic, especially in regard to heart health, and has now been shown to have some benefit in IBD.
+The Mediterranean diet is a hot topic, especially regarding heart health, and has now been shown to have some benefits for IBD.
 The foundation of the diet includes vegetables, fruits, herbs, nuts, beans, and whole grains.
-Meats, which are included in moderate quantity, primarily consist of poultry, eggs, and seafood.
+Meats, which are included in moderate quantities, primarily consist of poultry, eggs, and seafood.
 Red meats are consumed infrequently.

 What are some examples of moderate physical activity?